navikt/bidrag-maven/README.md

 Versjon | Endringstype | Beskrivelse
 ----|---|---
-v4.0.0 | Endret | `setup`: dynamic configuration using repositories as input argument v3.0.1 | Endret | `cucumber-backend`: streamlined for cucumber-testing of simple repository and use of navikt/bidrag-integration/cucumber-clone v3.0.0 | Endret | `cucumber-backend`: run cucumber without cloning and with nais configuration
+v5.0.0 | Endret | `cucumber-backend`: environment is main or feature (the configurations of these determine namespace) v4.0.0 | Endret | `setup`: dynamic configuration using repositories as input argument v3.0.1 | Endret | `cucumber-backend`: streamlined for cucumber-testing of simple repository and use of navikt/bidrag-integration/cucumber-clone v3.0.0 | Endret | `cucumber-backend`: run cucumber without cloning and with nais configuration